AlexDHuynh27/ThreeTrios/src/cs3500/threetrios/README.txt

 	    so no big change there.
 	⁃	Updated the test class for whatever new methods we created to ensure proper functionality.

+Changes for part 3:
+    -   Changes the way strategies are implemented.
+Instead of an AI player having all the strategies, each strategy is now its own class, implementing the ThreeTriosStrategy interface.